aspaNeuro/quantifying-animal-behavior/README.md

 [Download: Shared OneDrive Folder](https://neurogears-my.sharepoint.com/:f:/g/personal/t_ryan_neurogears_org/EokFwZYwH_xNvsJVq05I4wgBOxHhyaGkTTZiAKRU6gzrSA?e=Wq4vSY)

 Inside you will find a `Data` folder and an `ExternalPackages` folder containing the CuDNN archive.
-Copy the entire contents to the `data` folder on the repository.
+Copy the entire `data` folder from the OneDrive to the root of the repository. (".\quantifying-animal-behavior\data").
+You can ignore the external packages until later...

 ## Install instructions
 ### Visual Studio Community (optional)